mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 I finally am able to get a hold and am able to pull myself out with mud everywhere!
 We then drag the canoe up the small section.
 So we are finally both out of the water and the canoe is on land!

-The canoe is still on a angle and the water still inside it rushes down to the back.
+The canoe is still on an angle and the water still inside it rushes down to the back.
 With Fem holding the rope to ensure the canoe does not slide back into the water, I set about removing the rest of the water and Fem helped with untangling the mess of the ropes.
 This took some time, but we end up having just the blue rope tying the 5 remaining barrels to the canoe with plenty of grannie knots to ensure it does not come loose easily.
 The long black rope was also tied to itself to ensure it does not get in the way again.

 Very carefully we got back into the canoe.
 We were both wet and still prone to shivering in the cold wind.
 We were able to launch successfully and we then paddled very carefully down the river.